mintster/jangles/README.md

 ### Installation and Setup

 Java Jangles is built in Eclipse.
-External Resources include the postgresql jdbc, mysql connector, log4j and others.
-See the Ant build.xml for the Referenced Libraries.
+External Resources include the postgresql jdbc, mysql connector, log4j and others JARs found in the /lib directory.
+You can build the project with the Ant build.xml, though because of dependent projects like Janglesweb the build.xml may require slight modification.

 The database backend of Jangles is MySQL and PostgreSQL, switchable through a Data Provider Model and a configuration file which specifies which backend is to be used.
 Setup Scripts for both MySQL and PostgreSQL are available in /src/main/sql.